arjunsumina/arjunsumina.github.io/content/courses/course1/index.md

 ## Part 2: Hypothesis Testing

-This section deals with the basic concepts of parametric, non-parametric statistical hypothesis tests.
+This section deals with the basic concepts of sampling and statistical hypothesis tests.

 ##### Lecture notes